maxcorbeau/dorel.github.io/README.md

 This will compile the site's source files defined in the folder `source/site/..` into a *temporary* folder named '_site/', which in turn is used for hosting the site locally.

 Now the following url can be used in your browser to see these pages locally: `http://localhost:4000/`.
 Changes made to the source/site files will be reflected on this url automatically.

+## Jekyll collections

+A collection can be seen as a grouping of similar document types.
+Jekyll provides 2 native document types: `posts` and `pages`. (mind the specific characteristics of each post type).

+- posts
+- pages

+Beside that the service design guide for Dorel contains the following document types:

+- service-manual
+- helping-people-to-use-your-software
+- internet-of-things
+- strategy
+- technology
+- user-centered-design

+These document types will all have to live in the root `./site`.
+Even if one collection is a subsection of another.
+Which is the case with all the collections Dorel uses, every folder except 'service-manual' is supposed to be a sub-section of the `_service-manual`.
+One of the prerequisites of a collection is that it starts with a underscore.
+In the \_config.yml file is stated how the permalink structure should work.
+In that file for example you can see that all these collections have a _permalink:_ parameter set to `/service-manual/:foo/:bar`.